AndreLeEEEEE/RSheets/README.md

 Update 12/17/2020: I have sent the program executable to Rick.
 The only thing left to do is to wait for his feedback.

+Update 12/29/2020: I have helped Rick through the process of importing excel data into Monday.com.